 Acquiring Surplus Property for Department Use

-Contact Larry Allen to see if needed items are available from Surplus Property inventories.
+Contact LTC James de Luca to see if needed items are available from Surplus Property inventories.

 Disposal of Surplus Property

 Whenever property is determined to be excess to the needs of the college, the property will be declared surplus and disposed of through the State Surplus Property Program.
 The property will be reported within 90 days of the surplus declaration date to the State Surplus Office on a Turn-In-Document.

 A State screener will view the property and determine what is of value and what is junk.
 The items of value will be picked up and transferred to a central state warehouse.
 Junk will be evaluated by the Director of Procurement Services to determine if the property has value and can be sold according to the procedures of the State property regulations.
 If the property is determined to have no value by the Director of Procurement Services, it will be discarded according to state property regulations.
 The Property Manager will remove Citadel property tags affixed to the property at the time of disposal.

 Sale of Surplus Property

 Junk property determined to have value will be sold to the general public using sealed bids.

 - Bids shall be advertised in SCBO for at least 2 weeks.

 - Bids shall state the items for sale and have an appropriate public opening time established.